top of page

 General operational rules

 • Firing lines and shooting bays may be closed for special events and maintenance.
-These closures will be published on the club's website or emailed to the member's email address as soon as possible.
+These closures will be published on social media or emailed to the member's email address as soon as possible.

 • Small vehicles such as golf carts and ATVs may be driven into any “downrange” area as long as the range is "cold."
 Passenger or other vehicles may not be driven into any “downrange” area except as authorized by an event organizer to facilitate event setup or teardown.